 By Harish D L on Apr 25, 2016 8:17:50 AM

-Credit bureaus are data collection agencies that gather credit related information with regard to individuals and businesses.
-Business data typically includes credit worthiness, collection, leasing and repayment capability and other financial information collected from various sources.
+Credit bureaus are data collection agencies that gather credit-related information concerning individuals and businesses.
+Business data typically includes creditworthiness, collection, leasing and repayment capability and other financial information collected from various sources.
 A company’s day-to-day happenings, financial position, payment capability, collection capability are tracked over different intervals and recorded by the credit bureau to provide real-time accurate information.

-Similarly, with regard to individuals, their borrowing patterns and bill payment information is collected.
+Similarly, concerning individuals, their borrowing patterns and bill payment information is collected.
 All this data is used to predict future behavior.
-Adequate credit information facilitates lenders to screen and monitor borrowers’ credit worthiness.
+Adequate credit information facilitates lenders to screen and monitor borrowers’ creditworthiness.